 Hi, I'm Neesha

 I’ve always been a huge fan of puzzles (all kinds) which may help explain why I love programming and computer science – it’s just a puzzle in another form.
-I started learning to code in high school by seeking opportunities outside of my school (as we had none) and have been coding ever since (going on 20 years now!).
+I started learning to code in high school by seeking opportunities outside of my school (as we had none) and have been coding ever since (over 20 years now!).

 I have a PhD in Computing Science from the University of Alberta where I focused on comparing techniques to make non-player video game characters more believable and emotional.

 It was during grad school that EdTech really became a passion area of mine.
 Between TA-ing and watching my oldest niece start school, I began to more closely examine how EdTech is used in the classroom and got interested in the connection between education and technology.
-There are so many possibilities when you combine the two.
-Learning can come both from using technology others have built, but I find it's even more powerful when you empower students to use technology to create something new.
-I was lucky enough to take a grad class from the Department of Educational Psychology on EdTech which further opened my eyes.